 Step 5: Discard Shoes

 Now that your shoes are sorted into piles and inside bags, remove the bags of shoes you are going to donate and/or sell from your space.
 You should only be left with the shoes that you love.
+You have officially decluttered your shoes and are left with those you’ll organize in your closet.

 Next, go back and check each shoe that you are keeping.
 Did you miss anything about any of the shoes?
 Do you need to fix the sole of the shoe?
 Is there a scuff mark on one of the shoes?
 If the shoes are fixed quickly, you can wear them sooner!
 As I said above, bring them to your car–in the front seat–to up your chances of actually taking them to the shoe repair!